MKHenson/users/README.md

 Webinate Users
 ===============

-A small library providing utility methods for logging in and managing users accross.
+A small library providing utility methods for logging in and managing users.
 The application runs as a standalone server with a RESTful API that allows you to interact with the underlying functions.

 * Version 0.0.29

 ## Installation

-  npm install webinate-users
+  `npm install webinate-users`